 Lou brings a strong background in both financial leadership and operations management to the BC Cancer Foundation.
 He is a Chartered Accountant who, prior to joining the Foundation in 2009, held senior financial and management positions at various private sector organizations.

 Lou's responsibilities include finance, information technology, legal, investment and risk management, and providing support to the CEO on governance and strategic issues.

-Robyn Jones-Murrell is the Senior Director of Special Events and Sponsorship at the BC Cancer Foundation.
-She provides leadership for the BC Cancer Foundation events programs across British Columbia that raise $12.5 million each year for research and enhancements to care at the BC Cancer Agency.
+Robyn Jones-Murrell is the Associate Vice President, Development at BC Cancer Foundation.
+She provides leadership for the BC Cancer Foundation events programs across British Columbia that raise $12.5 million each year to advance research and care at BC Cancer.

 Prior to joining the BC Cancer Foundation, Robyn worked for Pace Group Communications as the Director of Conferences and Special Events where she provided strategic counsel to clients both in the public, private and non-profit sectors.
 In the past Robyn led a number of key projects including the TELUS Tour for the Cure, the Provincial Government’s Torch Relay Activation during the 2010 Olympics, the Canada Day Parade, the Rogers Santa Claus Parade and the 2011 Surrey Regional Economic Summit featuring Presidents William J. Clinton and George W. Bush.